Reefer Madness (musical): Act I

 Back at the Reefer Den, Jimmy is completely out of control.
-A desperate Mae warns Jimmy to avoid her own mistakes - he must escape the Reefer Den while he is still able.
+A desperate Mae warns Jimmy to avoid her own mistakes – he must escape the Reefer Den while he is still able.
 The drug-addled Jimmy won't listen.
 Even the revelation that Sally has sold her baby for drug money fails to snap him out of it.
 Sally's baby (played by Ralph) appears and sings a plaintive solo ("Lullaby").

-Jimmy's misbehavior culminates with his stealing Mary's Packard and taking it for a reckless, marihuana-induced joyride with Sally.
-His joy, however, proves short-lived - Sally, who is driving, runs over a helpless old man crossing the street, killing him.
+Jimmy's misbehavior culminates with his stealing Mary's Packard and taking it for a reckless, marijuana-induced joyride with Sally.
+His joy, however, proves short-lived – Sally, who is driving, runs over a helpless old man crossing the street, killing him.

 Finally regaining his senses, Jimmy returns the stolen Packard to Mary's house and apologizes to her, pledging his love ("Mary Jane/Mary Lane".)
 Before he can give her his school ring as a token of his undying love, a siren sounds in the distance.
 Jimmy, now wanted for a hit-and-run, realizes that he must get far away from Mary lest he bring her down with him.
 He runs off into the night with no explanation.
 Mary doesn't know the exact nature of Jimmy's demons, but she vows he will not face them alone.
 She drives her Packard into the night in search of "her poor lost Romeo".

 Meanwhile, back at the Reefer Den, Jack and Mae hear a radio broadcast announcing the hit-and-run accident.
 Police are looking for a young man in a late-model Packard.
-Jack, fearing Jimmy will get arrested and lead the cops back to him, grabs a pistol and ominously vows to bring Jimmy back to the Reefer Den - "one way or another" ("Act I Finale").
+Jack, fearing Jimmy will be arrested and lead the cops back to him, grabs a pistol and ominously vows to bring Jimmy back to the Reefer Den "one way or another" ("Act I Finale").